 The Breathing Bow ‘Expansion Sessions’ are designed specifically to do just that.

 Ruth Phillips can take a group of up to ten students and help them experience, not just through ideas and concepts but through the felt sense, how the breath is the thing that unifies all the elements that go into being a string player.
 Students will come away with a new experience of how they can use their breath to support them and calm them, how it is always there on hand to teach them about movement, presence, rubato and phrasing.

 In a three-hour workshop, Ruth will concentrate on the expansion and contraction of the rib cage, how the arms float away from and return to the body in response to that movement and how this connects us to the tension and release of the music.

-In a day-long workshop we will continue the work with the breath before moving on to an exploration of gravity and rebound and how, when we are grounded, the upper body becomes light.
+In a daylong workshop, we will continue breath work before exploring gravity and rebound and how, when we’re grounded, the upper body becomes light, allowing for the left hand’s self-assured movement.
 In the second half of the session, through two masterclasses, we will look at how this all comes alive through the music and in performance.